Staff Product Designer

 School-initiated messaging

-Schools send nudges to push students into the next step.
-School-controlled prompts, with auto-complete features that would mark tasks "done" on the student's behalf.
+Schools send nudges to push students forward, with auto-complete features marking tasks "done" on the student's behalf.
 Risk: misrepresents progress to both sides.

 As re-scoped